Homeland Security Management Specialization

 - Students must complete 24 credits, including other core requirements, before enrolling in MGMT 670.

 - MGMT 640 and MGMT 650 should not be completed simultaneously.

 - MGMT 640 is prerequisite to FIN 610 in the Financial Management specialization.

 - HSMN 610 Concepts in Homeland Security (3)

 - HSMN 625 Critical Infrastructures (3)

-- HSMN 630 Business Continuity: Disaster Recovery, Planning, and Response (3)
+- HSMN 630 Resilience Planning and Preparedness for Disaster Response and Recovery (3)